tonycaisy/PimPam-reproduce/readme.md

 The results produced by the experiments above are stored in the `results` directory.
 Since the experimetns are run on different machines, you should manually combine the `results` directories from each machine into one before proceeding.

 ## Reproducing Figures and Tables
 Now we assume all the results have been stored in one place.
+First run `pip install -r scripts/requirements.txt` to install the packages.
 Then run `make all`.
 This will produce all the figures and tables mentioned above in `reproduce` directory.
 If you are able to run only part of the experiments, then you can optionally reproduce some of the figures or tables.
 Here are the dependencies.
 1. `make fig11`: pimpam and graphpi
 1. `make tab3`: pimpam and graphpi
 1. `make fig12`: pimpam